 The longer I stay with a place and its diverse sounds, the more I feel dissolved into the vastness of its perceptual registers.
 It feels like during extended acts of situated listening, my sense of hearing gradually loses its initial directionality.
 The stage on which I stand undergoes a radical reconfiguration.
 What remains on it is no longer a single human being and their technology engaged in listening to the environment.
 Instead, it is the planet listening to itself.
 In other words, the site hosts and enables a specific constellation of geological elements (myself as a human being) that, in tandem with another cluster of organized minerals (audio recording equipment), serve as witnesses to processes guided by a multitude of other geological, mineral, and elemental compounds, and events in the broader environment.
 As the Russian scientist Vladimir Ivanovich Vernadsky once asserted, "we are walking talking minerals," but we are also listening minerals.

 This reconfiguration of the subject-object relationship in a listening situation, as well as a renewed understanding of the mediator's role in that event—how listening is actualized through technical means—was further illuminated during an experiment with a Very Low-Frequency antenna (VLF) I conducted at the shore of Kilpisjärvi lake.
 I constructed an antenna using found wood as a frame for a spool of copper wire, which I connected to an audio cable and plugged into my audio recorder.
-Almost immediately, I began to hear what are known as 'sferics,' electromagnetic impulses caused by lightning strikes occurring within a distance of even several thousand kilometers.
+Almost immediately, I began to hear what are known as 'sferics,' electromagnetic impulses caused by lightning strikes occurring within a distance of even several thousand kilometres.

 Sferics take place within a frequency range between 3kHZ and 30kHZ, well below the spectrum of human-generated radio frequencies.
 As I sat there listening to this audible manifestation of electromagnetic variations animating the atmosphere, both far above and right next to me, it felt like I was tuned into the most extraordinary radio program—completely unscripted, free of agendas, ideologies, or logos.
 It felt like I was witnessing a pure emanation of environmental forces.
 This exercise reminded me of the fundamentally environmental and relational nature of listening, not only through technological devices and infrastructures but also through our naked sense of hearing.
 After all, our hearing organs, like technologies, are forms of ecologies, specifically organized matter and minerals immersed in chemicals such as glutamate that cover our hair cells, or otolith, a calcium carbonate structure in our inner ear responsible for our sense of gravity, orientation, and memory.
 The listening experience I engaged in was akin to the kind described by Patrick Farmer, a sound thinker and poet, for whom listening is "the world drawn into the body that is in the world, an undulating flow of temporal dissipation wherein listening is both expulsion of energy and return of matter."